HypothesisWorks/hypothesis/guides/internals.rst

 normal order on strings - find the first byte at which they differ and use that to decide) smallest.

-Ideally we could think of the shrinker is a generic function that takes a string satisfying some predicate and returns the shortlex minimal string that also satisfies it.
+Ideally we could think of the shrinker as a generic function that takes a string satisfying some predicate and returns the shortlex minimal string that also satisfies it.
 This is wrong on several levels: The first is that we only succeed in approximating